-Deferred C Share - The deferred C share, nominal value less than \$1.00, was created when the shares in Autolus Therapeutics plc were redenominated from GBP to USD as part of the capital reduction to deal with rounding issues that would otherwise have unbalanced the company's nominal share capital.
+Deferred C Share - The deferred C share, nominal value less than \$1.00, was created when the shares in Autolus Therapeutics plc were redenominated from British pounds to U.S. Dollars as part of the capital reduction to deal with rounding issues that would otherwise have unbalanced the Company's nominal share capital.
 This deferred C share has no voting rights.

 On April 15, 2019, the Company completed an underwritten public offering of 4,830,000 ADSs representing 4,830,000 ordinary shares, at a public offering price of \$24.00 per ADS, which includes an additional 630,000 ADSs issued upon the exercise in full of the underwriters' option to purchase additional ADSs.
-Aggregate net proceeds to Autolus, after underwriting discounts and offering expenses, were approximately \$108.8 million.
+Aggregate net proceeds to Autolus, after underwriting discounts and offering expenses, were \$108.8 million.

-The table below reflects the number of preferred shares, ordinary shares, and deferred shares issued and outstanding at June 30, 2019 and December 31, 2018 and also reflects the conversion of preferred and ordinary shares on 3.185-for-1 basis in the current and previous years and the creation of deferred shares.
+The table below reflects the number of ordinary shares and deferred shares issued and outstanding at September 30, 2019 and December 31, 2018 and also reflects the conversion of preferred and ordinary shares on 3.185-for-1 basis in the current and previous years and the creation of deferred shares.